blcxtranslations/blcx/_translated/chapter-0034.md

 "Okay, this is your transaction token, hold on to it."

 Although it was only a casual showing off his power, the old man still made Lin Xuan speechless.
-He was actually in the early stages of Foundation Building.
+He was actually in the early stages of Foundation Establishment.
 But like the young usher, he also had dull eyes, because after the trade fair, he also had to cripple his own cultivation and become a mortal.

-One Foundation Building cultivator was already this powerful, and the Soaring Cloud sect still had at least a dozen more, and they were still forced to disband.
+One Foundation Establishment cultivator was already this powerful, and the Soaring Cloud sect still had at least a dozen more, and they were still forced to disband.
 Lin Xuan was very curious as to just how powerful Core Formation cultivators were.
 Although the patriarch of the Floating Cloud Valley was a Core Formation cultivator, but as a low-level disciple, he only saw him from afar when entering the sect.
 Usually the patriarch, Immortal Yun He, was in seclusion, and even when he came out, Lin Xuan would not be qualified to see him again.

 He was somewhat moved in his heart but only showed an indifferent look.
 Lin Xuan took the medallion and went to look at his room.
 Although it cannot be said to be luxurious, it was still spacious and comfortable.
 It was especially wonderful because there was a layer of restriction around the house that would only allow the holder of the medallion through.
 This would not only let the cultivator sleep and rest, but also allow them to safely cultivate in peace.